monooso/flyby/README.md

 cd ~
 git clone git@github.com:mycoolusername/mycoolsite.git

-# Build and start the site using the helper scripts that bootstrap.sh added to /usr/local/bin

 # Build the site.
 Accepts the directory name, and the generated image name.
 # The generated image name should match the `app` image name in the site's `docker-compose.yml`.
 # Do not include the tag (we always use `latest`).